-Using Instagram for business is a balance between being a storefront pushing your product and showcasing yourself to build brand loyalty.
-Both with the end goal of attaining a customer for life.
+Using Instagram for business is a balance between being a storefront, pushing your product, and showcasing yourself to build brand loyalty.
+All with the end goal of attaining a customer for life.

 In Part 1 of my Instagram series, I showed you how to format your profile to be more business friendly.
 In Part 2, I discussed how Instagram Stories is key piece to utilize in growing your business.
 Today, I will be presenting to you the last insert of the Instagram blog series.
 Building off the first two blogs, I want to close it off with sharing some tips to make your ecommerce presence complete on Instagram.